Internal Audit Charter

-- Publishing the internal audit charter, internal audit reports, and the Audit Committee's Terms of Reference on Elections Canada's website, as appropriate.
+- Publishing the IA Charter, internal audit reports and the Audit Committee's terms of reference on the website as appropriate.

-- Ensuring the disclosure, at least annually, by individual external audit committee members of all new activities, interests or appointments that may impair, or be seen to impair, the members' independence and objectivity.
+- Ensuring the disclosure at least annually by individual external Audit Committee members of all new activities, interests or appointments that may impair, or be seen to impair, each member's independence and objectivity.

-- Ensuring the disclosure and online publication of the external audit members' remuneration, as per the mechanism established by the Office of the Comptroller General.
+- Ensuring the disclosure and online publication of the external Audit Committee members' remuneration, as per the mechanism established by the Office of the Comptroller General of Canada.

 The CAE and staff of the internal audit function are authorized to:

-- Have unrestricted access to all functions, records, property and personnel and obtain information and explanations from Elections Canada's employees and contractors, subject to applicable legislation.
+- Have unrestricted access to all functions, records, property and personnel, and obtain information and explanations from the OCEO's employees and contractors, subject to applicable legislation.

-- Have full and free access to the Audit Committee members and, at least annually, have an in camera discussion with external committee members.
+- Have full and free access to the Audit Committee members as well as, at least annually, have an in-camera discussion with external Audit Committee members.

-- Allocate resources, set frequencies, propose subjects, determine scope of work and apply the techniques required to accomplish audit objectives.
+- Allocate resources, set frequencies, propose subjects, determine scopes of work, and apply the techniques required to accomplish audit objectives.

-- Obtain assistance, as required, from personnel in units of the agency where they perform audits and from other specialized services in or outside Elections Canada.
+- Obtain assistance as required from personnel in units of the agency where they perform audits, as well as other specialized services from within or outside the OCEO.